davegallant/rfd-redirect-stripper/README.md

 ## Browser Extensions

-The browser extensions is currently not packaged or published anywhere.
+The browser extension is currently not packaged or published anywhere.

+There is currently not support for Chrome.

 ### Firefox